junxit/us-congress-code/title-37/chapter-7/sec-402b.md

     - **(B)** does not elect under subsection (g) not to receive the allowance.
 - **(c)** *Amount of Allowance.—* The amount of the monthly allowance payable to a member under subsection (a) shall be the amount equal to—
   - **(1)**
-    - **(A)** 150 percent of the Federal poverty guidelines of the Department of Health and Human Services for the calendar year during which the allowance is paid based on the location of the member and the number of individuals in the household of the member during the month for which the allowance is paid; minus
+    - **(A)** 150 percent (or, in the case of a member described in subsection (b)(2)(B), 200 percent) of the Federal poverty guidelines of the Department of Health and Human Services for the calendar year during which the allowance is paid based on the location of the member and the number of individuals in the household of the member during the month for which the allowance is paid; minus
     - **(B)** the gross household income of the member during the preceding calendar year; divided by
   - **(2)** 12.
 - **(d)** *Bases of Ineligibility.—*